Bob Fabry: Berkeley Unix

 In 1981, a tuned-up VAX version was released as 4.1BSD and ARPA granted a new two-year contract with goals of speeding up the file system, allowing a multi-megabyte virtual address space, supporting distributed systems, and integrating ARPA's new TCP/IP internet protocol.

 Kirk McKusick led the creation of Berkeley Unix's Fast File System.
 Joy integrated and tuned Rob Gurwitz's TCP/IP stack and with Sam Leffler designed the networking API.
 The resulting version was released as 4.2BSD in 1983 as Joy and Fabry moved on to other ventures and the administration of CSRG passed to professors Domenico Ferrari and Sue Graham.

-The Wikipedia article on CSRG documents its further history.
 Keith Bostic joined CSRG in 1986 and spearheaded the effort to eliminate all the remaining AT&T-licensed code from its distributions, turning them into open-source software.
-The adoption of TCP/IP as a world standard was facilitated in June 1989 when the Berkeley Unix TCP/IP code was released under a BSD License.
-CSRG was disbanded in 1995 after a final release which was also freely redistributable under its BSD License.
+The adoption of TCP/IP as a world standard was facilitated in June 1989 when the Berkeley Unix TCP/IP code was released under a BSD license.
+CSRG was disbanded in 1995 after a final release which was also freely redistributable under its BSD license.